mertirfanercan/mertirfanercan/README.md

 Full Stack Web Developer
 -------------------------

-I started as Java developer and today I work as web developer.
+I started as a Java developer and today I work as web developer.

 I mainly work as backend developer but I can use Angular and Vue for frontend too.
 I can build SPAs and Server Side Rendered apps.
 I'm not a professional designer but I can make non-complex css designs with Bootstrap and Bulma.
 I use Figma for mobile and web designs.